 What I Like:

-• Nappy-changing room, nursing room, and kid-friendly washroom is conveniently located right by the dining area.
+- Nappy-changing room, nursing room, and kid-friendly washroom is conveniently located in-store.

 Things To Consider: